noklesta/SublimeEmberNav/README.md

 combination with that plugin to navigate the Ember.js part of a Rails application, but it can also be used for any other Ember.js project.

-The plugin provides commands for listing models, controllers, views, templates, mixins, data adapters, stores, and statechart files in a quick panel for easy selection.
+The plugin provides commands for listing the following file types in a quick panel for easy selection: models, controllers, views, templates, mixins, data adapters, stores, statechart files, the main application file, and any other file located in the root directory of an Ember.js application.
 Both JavaScript and CoffeeScript are supported.

 Your are free to name your files however you want, and the location of each type of file can be customized either per user or per project (see below).